 Heat pump air conditioners are a variation that is common in places that have both heating and cooling needs.
 When it is hot outside, the heat pumps move warm air from your home to the outside.
 When you need to heat up your home, they do they opposite.
 Systems with heat pumps are generally used for cooling an average of seven months a year.

-If you are considering your cooling options and live in the El Paso Area, call Scott Heating, Cooling & Plumbing.
+If you are considering your cooling options and live in the El Paso Area, call Scott Heating & Cooling.
 They will help you get the temperature of your home just right.